slunsford/ip-minimalist/README.md

 # ip-minimalist

-A single-page site that displays your public IP address using in minimal HTML, CSS, and JavaScript.
+A single-page site that displays your public IP address using minimal HTML, CSS, and JavaScript via the [ipify API](https://www.ipify.org/).
 It supports both light and dark mode and dynamically updates the page title and content.

 ## Usage